Ground-Based Astronomical Instrumentation Development in the United States: A White Paper on the Challenges Faced by the US Community: Current Instrument Groups in the United States

 \subsection{The Department of Energy}

 The Department of Energy (DOE) is a somewhat recent entry into the world of astronomy and instrumentation.
 Fermilab worked on the development of the original SDSS Telescope, spectroscopic pipeline, and fiber cartridge system, and later worked on the development of the Dark Energy Camera\cite{2015AJ....150..150F} for the Blanco 4~m telescope at the Cerro Tololo Inter-American Observatory (CTIO).
 It is not clear if Fermilab is currently involved in any new instrumentation work.
 Lawrence Berkeley National Lab has been leading the development of DESI (Dark Energy Spectroscopic Survey)\cite{2019BAAS...51g..57L}.
 SLAC National Accelerator Lab and Brookhaven National Lab have been working on the development of the Large Synoptic Survey (LSST) camera.
 These DOE projects are largely dedicated to the investigation of Dark Energy, hence DOE involvement is natural.
 What is not clear is whether these groups will continue to be involved in astronomy in the future.
 It is also not clear how many personnel at these various institutions are dedicated to astronomy instrumentation.
 The DOE has the advantage of what are often very good facilities, and large groups of technical staff with a broad range of expertise, sometimes well matched to the work we do in the astronomy community, and sometimes not.

-However, the matrixed structure of the DOE and high overhead cost of running DOE labs naturally leads to higher development costs; one could argue much higher.
+However, the matrixed structure of the government labs can be less efficient, and as a consequence, more costly.
+Fewer multi-disciplined engineers engaged full-time throughout the life of the project requires fewer meetings, fewer emails, less management, and less systems engineering, and is cheaper than a matrixed organization with many engineers, spread over multiple divisions/institutions, each constrained to their area of expertise, working a shorter duration over the life of the project, requiring a much greater degree of communication and coordination.

+Of course, we should be careful not to be too critical of the government labs when it comes to cost.
+Certainly there is a tipping point, beyond which projects are too large and/or complex for small university groups, at which point the size and often superior facilities of the government labs, as well as the permanent staff, are necessary to carry out the work.